dobots/website/_posts/2012-02-16-nxt-and-ros.md

 operate as a ROS node and - potentially - send commands to a NXT connected through it through Bluetooth.
 The ROS code for this is not yet written.
-It has already been demonstrated by the MindDroid app (and a derivative called MindOpen from Dobots) that the NXT can be controlled from an Android phone.
+It has already been demonstrated by the MindDroid app (and a derivative called MindOpen from DoBots) that the NXT can be controlled from an Android phone.
 As soon as such ROS code would be in place, it would be logical to write a ROS wrapper for the distributed computing solution [Ibis](http://www.cs.vu.nl/ibis/index.html) for example.
 We can have large